Popax21/Madhunt/ArenaGuide.md

 `goldenMode`: Hiders always turn into seekers when they die.

+`hideNames`: Don't show names of seekers to hiders and vice versa.

 ## Hider/Seeker Spawn Point
 Provides the location either hiders or seekers spawn in the arena.
 However, these are only used initialy and when a hider turns into a seeker, regular "Change Respawn" triggers still work!